mikhail5545/media-service-go/docs/internal/services/mux/api.md

 if err := svc.Associate(ctx, req); err != nil{
     log.Fatal(err)
 }
-fmt.Println("Asset associated with new owner successfuly")
+fmt.Println("Asset associated with new owner successfully")
 ```

 ## Deassociate

-The `Deassociate` method deassociated an asset from a single owner.
+The `Deassociate` removes the link between an asset and an owner.
+It also deletes owner from asset metadata.

 ### Input parameters